dataplat/dbachecks/readme.md

 Similar to the [dbatools](https://dbatools.io) module, dbachecks accepts `-SqlInstance` and `-ComputerName` parameters.

-`Invoke-DbcCheck -SqlInstance $servers -Tags SuspectPage, LastBackup`
+`Invoke-DbcCheck -SqlInstance $servers -Checks SuspectPage, LastBackup`

 If you have a simplified (single) environment, however, you can set a permanent list of servers.
 "Servers" include both SQL Server instances and Windows servers.
 Checks that access Windows Server (e.g. disk space checks) will utilize `-ComputerName` parameter.
 A pure SQL Server command(s) (such as the backup check) utilizes the `-SqlInstance` parameter.